Food Addiction – a Dangerously Underestimated Issue

-How to Kill Food Addiction, the Life Threatening Problem of Millions?1,2,3
+How to Kill Food Addiction, the Life-Threatening Problem of Millions?

-Today, there are 700 million humans suffering from obesity which increases cardiovascular diseases, cancer and depression and many other diseases.1,2 How has obesity become one of the most serious public health problems of the 21st century?3
+Today, about 2.1 billion humans are suffering from obesity which increases cardiovascular diseases, cancer and depression, and many other diseases.
+How has obesity become one of the most serious public health problems of the 21st century?

 There are a few answers to this question: